practicingruby/practicing-ruby-paid/posts/v6/003-parsing-json.md

 end
 ```

-When the parser encounters the start of an ovject, the handler pushes a list on
+When the parser encounters the start of an object, the handler pushes a list on
 the stack with the "hash" symbol to indicate the start of a hash.
 Events that
 are children will be added to the parent, then when the object end is
 encountered the parent is popped off the stack.